balliegojr/balliegojr.github.io/content/pages/about/index.md

     </a>
 </div>

-I Write code, usually in Rust, and sometimes it works…
+I Write code, usually in Rust, and I have lots of fun in the process.
 ---
 I have been writing code for a long time now, long enough to write a decade and put plus after it (10+ years).

-My first years started with .NET, at the time I was young and naive and I had an MS coffee mug and a pillow cover - ok, I actually didn’t have that stuff, but I had a very strong belief that C# and MSDN were the best things in the world.
-Nothing like everything being controlled by a single giant corp.
-But to be fair, C# is a pretty decent language.
+My journey started with .NET, at the time I was young and naive and I had an MS coffee mug and a pillow cover - ok, I actually didn’t have that stuff, but I had a very strong belief that C# was the best language in the world.
+Even though I liked C# quite a lot, after a few years I decided it was time to learn something new.

+I already had some knowledge of JS, and I kept moving more and more toward FE development, AngularJS and Grunt used to be cutting-edge back then.
+NodeJS was quite attractive due to the JavaScript everywhere mentality and it didn't take long for me to start using it.

+Around the same time, I started to toy around with Python, which brought me even closer to the open-source world.

+With every new language, my horizons expanded even more.
+I always felt it was amazing to learn new concepts and how learning more languages can help to draw a parallel and make it a lot easier to learn a new concept.

-Then I discovered JS and Python and the wonderful world of open source and started to use Linux, grew a beard - and a belly, but that was due to long night hours at work with nothing but pizza and McDonald's as food.
-After around four years of getting shot in the foot because JS is such a well-designed and bug-free language, I decided it was time to move on.
+Time went by and I started to use Linux, I also grew a beard - and a belly, but that was due to long night hours at work with nothing but pizza and McDonald's as food.
+After around four years of getting shot in the foot with dynamic languages, I decided it was time to move on.

-It was time to look for something else.
 I have tried elixir for a while, I was deeply in love with its functional approach and the fairly sane syntax, but almost nobody uses elixir - and a man needs to eat - so it wasn’t a good choice for a main language.
-In my search for something new, for a brief moment of insanity, I turned my eyes toward Go, and it took me two days to realize that I hated it.
+In my search for something new, I turned my eyes toward Go, but I felt it was too much like JS, albeit without the same foot guns,

-It was then that I first came across one of the “We re-wrote it in Rust and it is blazingly fast” blog posts.
+It was then that I first came across one of the “We re-wrote it in Rust, and it is blazingly fast” blog posts.
 And I was bit by the crab.
 I haven’t looked for anything else since then.